techenthu23/Notes/Configuration_Management/Ansible.md

 # Ansible

+An Ansible Playbook is a YAML file that defines a set of tasks to automate system configurations, deployments, or orchestration.
+Below is the typical structure of an Ansible playbook:

+---

+Basic Structure of an Ansible Playbook

+---
+- name: Example Playbook
+  hosts: web_servers
+  become: yes  # Run tasks as sudo/root
+  vars:
+    package_name: nginx

+  tasks:
+    - name: Install a package
+      apt:
+        name: "{{ package_name }}"
+        state: present
+      when: ansible_os_family == "Debian"

+    - name: Ensure service is running
+      service:
+        name: "{{ package_name }}"
+        state: started
+        enabled: yes

+---

+Breakdown of Playbook Structure

+1. YAML Header (---):

+Indicates the start of the YAML document.

+2. List of Plays (- name:):

+Defines what actions will be performed on which hosts.

+3. Hosts (hosts:):

+Specifies target machines (inventory group or hostname).

+4. Privilege Escalation (become: yes):

+Runs commands as root (sudo).

+5. Variables (vars:):

+Defines reusable variables.

+6. Tasks (tasks:):

+A sequence of steps to execute on the target machine.

+7. Conditional Execution (when:):

+Runs a task only when the condition is met.

+---

+Extended Structure with Handlers, Roles, and Templates

+---
+- name: Deploy Web Server
+  hosts: web_servers
+  become: yes

+  vars:
+    package_name: nginx
+    index_file: /var/www/html/index.html

+  tasks:
+    - name: Install Nginx
+      apt:
+        name: "{{ package_name }}"
+        state: present
+      notify: Restart Nginx

+    - name: Deploy HTML Template
+      template:
+        src: index.html.j2
+        dest: "{{ index_file }}"

+  handlers:
+    - name: Restart Nginx
+      service:
+        name: nginx
+        state: restarted

+---

+Additional Components

+Handlers (handlers:):

+Define actions (e.g., restart a service) that are executed when notified by tasks.

+Templates (template:):

+Used to deploy Jinja2 templates dynamically.

+Roles (roles:):

+Modular way to organize complex playbooks (stored in roles/ directory).
+#

 In Ansible, **tasks** and **handlers** are fundamental concepts used to automate and manage configurations and deployments.

 ### Tasks